Buddy Holly: The Life, Guitars, and Gear of a Rock ‘n’ Roll Pioneer

 The Crickets and Holly’s Rise to Fame

 In 1957, Holly formed the band The Crickets, featuring Jerry Allison on drums, Joe B. Mauldin on bass, and Niki Sullivan on rhythm guitar.
 The band’s first hit, “That’ll Be the Day,” was recorded at Norman Petty’s studio in Clovis, New Mexico.
-It was during this time that Holly acquired his now-iconic 1957 Fender Stratocaster.

 Holly’s 1957 Fender Stratocaster, with its distinctive sunburst finish and maple neck, would become an extension of his persona.
 The Stratocaster’s design allowed for more versatile and expressive playing, which perfectly suited Holly’s innovative style.
 Its three single-coil pickups, synchronized tremolo system, and contoured body enabled Holly to experiment with a variety of tones and techniques, from clean fingerpicking to overdriven solos.